 Following the aggregation of the relevant electricity crisis scenario candidates into regional electricity crisis scenarios, ENTSO-E shall carry out a gap analysis performed against the initiating events listed in Appendix II in order to determine whether any hazard capable of causing a regional scenario has been overlooked in the electricity crisis scenario candidates.

-If a relevant regional electricity crisis scenario has been overlooked by the TSOs, it shall be added by ENTSO-E in cooperation with the relevant TSOs and stakeholders as defined in Article 6 of the RP Regulation, if necessary.
+If a relevant regional electricity crisis scenario has been overlooked by the TSOs, it shall be added by ENTSO-E in cooperation with the relevant TSOs, RCCs and stakeholders as defined in Article 6 of the RP Regulation, if necessary.
 The list of initiating events in Appendix II includes infrastructure and fuel supply disruption scenarios.
 At least, scenarios related to the natural gas supply disruption shall be considered, as developed by ENTSO-G pursuant to Article 7 of the Regulation (EU) 2017/1938 of the European Parliament and of the Council.
 Additional scenarios related to interdependent or interconnected infrastructure (e.g. distribution grids, gas, telecommunication, water) may be considered and included where appropriate, by ENTSO-E in cooperation with the relevant Agencies of the European Union, TSOs, the EU DSO Entity and stakeholders as defined in Article 6 of the RP Regulation.

 ENTSO-E shall identify groups of electricity crisis scenario candidates which can be reasonably expected to coincide in more than one Member State and thus form a simultaneous regional electricity crisis.
+RCCs may be requested to support in the identification process.
 Simulations of simultaneous electricity crisis scenarios shall be carried out by:

 identifying groups of electricity crisis scenario candidates which can be reasonably expected to coincide and thus form a simultaneous regional electricity crisis;